 \section{Introduction}

-Large-scale, pretrained vision-language models are growing in popularity due to their impressive performance on downstream tasks with minimal additional training data.
-Their success can be attributed to three main advances: the success of transformers in NLP~\cite{devlin2018bert, clark2020electra, brown2020language}, cross-modal contrastive learning~\cite{zhai2018classification,miech19howto100m} and the increasing availability of large-scale multimodal web datasets~\cite{changpinyo2021cc12m,Bain21,Chen20}.
-These models, including OpenAI's CLIP~\cite{Radford2021clip}, are now readily available through APIs~\cite{Evertrove, huggingfaceapi}, allowing non-technical users to capitalize on their high performance `out of the box' on zero-shot tasks \cite{Kirk2021}.
-Despite these benefits, an expansion in scope for downstream applications comes with greater risk of perpetuating damaging biases which the models have learned during pretraining.
-The training data, consisting of web crawled image-text pairs, is not audited for quality nor toxicity \cite{Birhane2021}.
-Cultural and temporal specificity is also of concern, given models are trained on a snapshot in space and time \cite{Weidinger2021, de2019does, shankar2017no}.
-These snapshots, or alternatively, ``frozen moments'' \cite{Haraway2004} can reinforce negative stereotypes that may otherwise naturally alter through societal pressures and change of norms.
+Large-scale, pretrained vision-language (VL) models are growing in popularity due to their impressive performance on downstream tasks with minimal finetuning.
+Their success can be attributed to three main advances: the rise of transformers in natural language processing (NLP)~\cite{devlin2018bert}, cross-modal contrastive learning~\cite{zhai2018classification} and the availability of large multimodal web datasets~\cite{changpinyo2021cc12m}.
+These models, including CLIP~\cite{Radford2021clip}, are readily available through APIs~\cite{evertrovenicecite, huggingfacenicecite}, allowing non-technical users to capitalize on their high performance `out of the box' on zero-shot tasks \cite{Kirk2021}.

+Despite these benefits, an expansion in scope for downstream applications comes with greater risk of perpetuating damaging biases that the models learn during pretraining on web-scraped datasets which are too large to be manually audited for quality \cite{Birhane2021}.
+Cultural and temporal specificity is also of concern given models are trained on a snapshot in space and time \cite{Haraway2004}, thus reinforcing negative stereotypes that may otherwise naturally alter through societal pressures and norm change.